Great Britain road numbering scheme: Unclassified roads

 Roads and lanes with yet lower traffic densities are designated as unclassified roads commonly using C, D and U prefixes but, while these are numbered, in general this is done for use by the local authorities who are responsible for maintaining them and the non-unique numbering is in a local series which usually does not appear on road signs; use of local numbers on signs in England is "not advised".
 Exceptions to this are known in the forms of numbers on signs and past use of prefixes H and V on signs in Milton Keynes where main roads have a regular grid system.
 These designations are used when planning officers deal with certain planning applications, including the creation of a new vehicular access onto a highway.
-The letter Q is used for many important unclassified roads in Fife.
+The letter Q was formerly used for many important unclassified roads in Fife, but these have now been renumbered as U roads.

 Colour codes in Devon

 Minor roads in the county of Devon have further sub-classifications according to their accessibility.
 This is due to the rural nature of Devon's topography making some roads unsuitable for certain types of vehicle.

 The classification is denoted by the colour of the sign border and direction arrow, and can be summarised as follows: